mixpanel/docs/pages/docs/data-structure/user-profiles.md

 * If you track User Profiles after you track events, they'll still join retroactively with all past events.
 This means that you don't need to worry about tracking Events and User Profiles in lockstep with each other.
 As long as they have the same values for Distinct ID, they'll join with each other.
 * All Events join with the latest state of a User Profile, rather than its state at a point in time.
 If there are aspects of a user's state that change over time (for example, their plan type), we recommend tracking that as a property on their events, so that you can analyze that change over time.

-### How can I update User Profile Properties?
+### How can I update User Properties?
 User Profiles are mutable; Mixpanel only stores the latest value of each profile property.
 We have methods to update profile properties via our [HTTP API](https://developer.mixpanel.com/reference/profile-set).

-### What are the limits of User Profile Properties?
+### What are the limits of User Properties?
 Each User Profile can contain up to 2000 properties.
 User property names can be at most 255 characters in length (longer names are truncated).
 User property values are limited based on data type, refer to these limits under [Supported Data Types](/docs/data-structure/property-reference#supported-data-types).

 Attempts to add more than 2000 user properties for a user profile will fail.
-You can remove user profile properties using the [$unset](https://developer.mixpanel.com/reference/profile-delete-property) engage operation if you find yourself close to the 2000 per profile limit.
+You can remove User Properties using the [$unset](https://developer.mixpanel.com/reference/profile-delete-property) engage operation if you find yourself close to the 2000 per profile limit.

 ### How can I send User Profiles if I use Segment?
 Mixpanel is 100% compatible with Segment; just follow Segment's best practices.
 If you call the [`analytics.identify()`](https://segment.com/docs/connections/spec/identify/) method, Segment will create a User Profile in Mixpanel.
 You can learn more about our integration in Segment's [docs](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/#identify-user).